 Some fretted basses and some guitars feature an extended range on the bass string(s) of the instrument.
 The way these usually work is they have some additional frets behind the nut on the bass string only, and on that string they have a regular fret right at what is the nut position for all the other strings.
 Then there is some sort of capo mechanism just for the bass string, so you can make use of the extended range if you want it, or capo the bass string at the normal nut position so you can use the instrument in the normal fashion.

 The question is, how do you calculate the fret placement for those extra frets?
 And, if you are curious, what is the scale length of the extended range string?
-You can figure out both of these by using the very first calculator above, the one that only provides the fret offset from the nut for a single fret, given the scale length and fret number.
-Using this calculator you specify the scale length for the other strings, then if you specify the fret number as, say, -2 it will return the offset from the nut of a fret placed two fret positions behind the nut.
+You can figure out both of these by using the Modern (12th Root of 2) Single Fret Position Calculator above, the one that provides the fret offset from the nut for a single fret, given the scale length and fret number.
+Using this calculator, you specify the scale length of the instrument, then if you specify the fret number as, say, -2 it will return the offset from the nut of a fret placed two fret positions behind the nut.
 So you can basically just use this calculator to figure out the fret positions of each of the frets for an extended range string.
 You can figure out the scale length of that string by simply adding the distance from the nut to the farthest fret behind the nut to the nominal scale length.

 This is an interesting question for which there is no simple answer.
 In point of fact, there is no need to be any more accurate about fret placement and compensation than is necessary for the instrument to play in tune.
 But “play in tune” is not as easy to define as it might at first appear.
-Humans have very good hearing and very good pitch perception, but there are a large number of factors that affect perception of pitch.
-The relationship of the harmonics of a vibrating string to each other strongly affect the perception of the pitch of the fundamental.
+Humans have very good hearing (compared to other animals), and musicians have very good (but hardly mathematically perfect) musical pitch perception (compared to other humans), but there are a large number of factors that affect perception of pitch.
+The relationship of the partials of a vibrating string to each other can strongly affect the perception of the pitch of the fundamental.
 Pitch perception is strongly correlated with culture.
 What in one culture would be considered way out of tune would be considered right on the money in another.
 Pitch perception is affected by the instrument under consideration.
 For example, folks are generally much more tolerant of pitch variability from ideals when the instrument is a fretless instrument such as a violin.
 This can be tested easily enough by subjecting the individual notes of a solo violin recording of a player known for excellent intonation to pitch analysis.
 Pitch perception is also affected by the combination of instruments playing.
 It is even affected by the volume at which a piece is played.
 And last but not least, each individual has his/her own pitch sensitivity.

 But another way to look at this is to ask how accurate you need to be with your calculations so that your results won't be any worse than all the other folks building instruments.
 Consider this.
 If you are calculating fret placement for actual use in sawing fret slots, you'll need to mark the calculated fret positions on the fingerboard and then saw the slots.
-If you are doing the measuring with a ruler and the sawing by hand, it is highly unlikely that you can do any better than 0.01” accuracy.
+If you are doing the measuring with a ruler and the sawing by hand, it is highly unlikely that you can do any better than 0.01" accuracy.
 If you are doing this on CNC machinery you might be able to expect better accuracy out of your equipment but do keep in mind that you're sawing wood and that wood moves around considerably with changes in temperature and humidity.
-For all practical purposes if you do your calculations to three decimal places and place your saw to within 0.01” you'll be at about the industry standard for this kind of work.
+And don't forget that all of this locates the slots that the frets sit in, but it is the relative locations of the fret crowns that matter.
+Typically we simply file the crowns by hand with a crowning file which hardly locates them accurately relative to the fret slots.
+For all practical purposes if you do your calculations to three decimal places and place your saw to within 0.01" you'll be at about the industry standard for this kind of work.